-Penetration pricing is a pricing approach that entails setting a reduced price at the beginning, in order to increase market share and then over some time, gradually raise the prices to make the product or service profitable.
+Penetration pricing entails setting a reduced price at the beginning, to increase market share, and gradually raise the prices over time

 It’s used in a number of circumstances, but the commonality is the goal of gaining market share where the price is used as a stimulus for people to adopt and purchase the product or service.

 Unlike price skimming, where the price starts high but then is slowly reduced to skim different segments of the market to maintain profitability over a period, penetration pricing begins at a low cost.
 Instead of the basic idea of the law of supply and demand, where the smaller the price, the bigger the demand of goods, price penetration begins at a low price, and then it rises with the hopes that the demand increases too.
 The idea is to try to expand market share and then gradually increase prices over time.